cnmy-ro/Enhanced-DeepSORT/README.md

 ## Objectives
 1. Create an object detection pipeline (based on MobileNet-SSD) and integrate it with Deep-SORT.
 Provide two modes of operation: Eval mode for benchmarking; Cam mode for deployment.
 Evaluate quantitatively on MOT16, compare with original.
 2. Adapt Deep-SORT to track vehicles -  requires changing the CNN encoder model.
 Try to integrate an existing vehicle-specific model into the code.
 Then build and train my own model and use that instead.
 Evaluate qualitatively.
-3. Implement Confidence Trigger Detection mechanism for speed-up.
+3. TODO -- Implement Confidence Trigger Detection mechanism for speed-up.
 Measure the improvement.

-## New tools to use
-1. Logging module for Python
-2. Tensorflow 2.0
-3. RWTH Cluster

 ## Useful links